You’ve got a steady paycheck from your 9 to 5 job and that’s cool.

 The secret to getting a ton of Instagram followers is to be super consistent with the type of content you post.
 So be sure to stick to one niche so that people who follow you can count on you to deliver more content just like that.

 In your Instagram bio, be sure to add your email address.
-As your account starts to grow, so will sponsored posts requests allowing you to make money on Instagram.
-The more Instagram likes your posts get, the more people will reach out to you so be sure to create engaging content.
+As your account starts to grow, so will sponsored posts requests, allowing you to make money on Instagram.
+The more Instagram engagement your posts get, the more people will reach out to you so be sure to create engaging content.

 5. Create a Print on Demand Online Store

-With ecommerce being one of the most popular ways to make passive income these days, it only makes sense to give a shout-out to print on demand.
+With ecommerce being one of the most popular ways to make passive income online, it only makes sense to give a shout-out to print on demand.

 Print on demand allows you to sell your custom graphics on products like t-shirts, clothing, mugs, canvases, phone cases, bags, and more.
 The best thing about this is that you can build your own branded products.

 The only downside is that you need to be savvy at graphic design because the margins are often too thin to outsource the designs affordably.
-However, if you design that unique winning design, your sales will take off.
+However, if you create that unique winning design, your sales will take off.
 Plus, it won’t hurt sales since you won’t be competing with anyone but yourself.
+Don't hesitate to start right away with Shopify!

 Veronica Wong, founder of Boba Love, shares how her love of bubble tea helped her earn passive income: “I’ve been drinking bubble tea for as long as I can remember, so combining my love for boba with my love for design seemed like a perfect fit.
 I started designing and selling bubble tea apparel and accessories last year and the journey has been incredible.
 With Printful handling the production, fulfillment and shipping, I can focus on marketing and building my brand.
 I’ve connected with boba lovers all over the world and recently reached 10k followers on Instagram.
 I’m just starting my journey to earning more passive income, but Shopify and Printful make it very easy and I am very optimistic!”